zellwk/zellwk.com/src/posts/2020-04-21-build-your-dev-brand-post-mortem.md

 I'm not sure if I'd run any of them.
 If you are interested, click on the links and tell me more.
 I'll create a workshop if there's enough interest.

+## One last thing

+When I created the workshop, I wanted to give a way for students to work more on the content.
+So I added a paid program.

+Unforutnately, I overextended myself in terms of commitment, which meant I created something that's too pricey for most people (especially in these times).

+This is one of the things I regret doing.

 ## Final words

 I'm glad I delivered this workshop.
 There were huge learnings from my part.
 They will inform how I create courses and workshops going forward into the future.